Pfc. Daniel Joseph Courtney

 sent to Marianas and flown by Air Transport to

 of San Francisco and hospitalized.
 From

 there, he was sent to Galesburg, Illinois, and

-Dannie returned to Janesville and married Mary M. Schumacher.
-With his wife, raised a family of seven children.
+Dannie returned to Mary and together they raised a family of seven children.
 One son, Donnie, drowned in 1962.
 To support his family, Dannie worked at the General Motors manufacturing plant in Janesville.